 A Million Miles from Boston by Karen Day

 The reverberations from the death of her mother might not be noticeable, but still, perhaps, are affecting rising 6th grader Lucy as she returns to her favorite spot in the world, her family’s summer home in Maine.
 It’s here that she most remembers her mother who died when she was six.
 But this summer, things are different.
 Ian, the annoying boy from school, is here too.
 And her father has a new girlfriend who seems to be trying to insert herself into Lucy’s life.
-Worse of all, her memories of her mother seem to be fading, but could it be that not all her memories are accurate? [chapter book, ages 8 and up]
+Worse of all, her memories of her mother seem to be fading, but could it be that not all her memories are accurate? [middle grade, ages 8 and up]

 Kira-Kira by Cynthia Kadohata